 Although the Kooiker is not well-known outside of its native country of the Netherlands, they are an old breed of Spaniel developed during the sixteenth century as duck tolling birds.

-The Kooiker has a double, orange and white coat and sheds moderately throughout the year, increasing in spring and autumn., a weekly brushing is all that’s needed to keep the Kooiker’s coat looking its best required and a bath only when necessary.
+The Kooiker has a double, orange, and white coat and sheds moderately throughout the year, increasing in spring and autumn.
+Weekly brushing is all that’s needed to keep the Kooiker’s coat looking its best.

 The Kooikerhondje is an adaptable dog, making it an excellent choice for an active family that can provide the exercise needs of this cheerful and good-natured dog.

 Another Spaniel hailing from the Netherlands, the Markiesje is small, intelligent, and calm.
 Also known as the Dutch Tulip hound, the Markiesje is the perfect companion dog.
 This isn’t to say that this loyal and even-tempered dog does not require adequate exercise or mental stimulation, just that the Markiesje is an adaptable dog that thrives on human companionship.